 On January 24, 2019 another lawsuit was filed in federal district court to challenge CMS’s reapproval of the waiver and on March 27, 2019, the federal district court ruled to block CMS’s reapproval of the waiver.
 On April 10, 2019, the Trump administration filed a notice of appeal to challenge the federal district court’s ruling.
 The waiver has not been implemented.

 The state submitted its 1115 waiver in August 2016.
-Subsequently, the state submitted an amendment to the waiver July 3rd, 2017 with the federal comment period open until August 3rd, 2017.
-The waiver is currently awaiting federal approval.
+Subsequently, the state submitted an amendment to the waiver July 3rd, 2017.
+In January 2018, Kentucky received federal approval for its waiver request, with implementation scheduled for July 1.

-The Kentucky HEALTH waiver targets the Medicaid expansion population: childless adults with incomes below 138 percent of the federal poverty line.
-However, other populations such as children and other non-disabled adults (like low-income parents, pregnant women and caretakers) are also subject to certain elements of the Kentucky HEALTH waiver.
+The Kentucky HEALTH waiver applies to the Medicaid expansion population, as well as most other adults covered by Medicaid.
+Other populations such as children and other non-disabled adults (like low-income parents, pregnant women and caretakers) are also subject to certain elements of the Kentucky HEALTH waiver.